trailofbits/algo/docs/deploy-from-windows.md

 Run these commands in the Ubuntu Terminal to install a prerequisite package and download the Algo scripts to your home directory.
 Note that when using WSL you should **not** install Algo in the `/mnt/c` directory due to problems with file permissions.

+You may need to follow [these directions](https://devblogs.microsoft.com/commandline/copy-and-paste-arrives-for-linuxwsl-consoles/) in order to paste commands into the Ubuntu Terminal.

 ```shell
 cd
 umask 0002